 Thursday, October 20, 2022

-Inspired by Thomas Merton’s classic essay, “Contemplation in a World of Action,” Brian Robinette, associate professor of theology at Boston College, explores the importance of contemplative practice in the midst of widespread social upheaval.
-Focusing on the challenges of polarization, social resentment, and empathy fatigue, the lecture draws upon both Christian and Buddhist contemplative traditions in order to help us rediscover and cultivate sustainable resources of wisdom, compassion, and hope.
+Brian Robinette, associate professor of theology at Boston College, draws upon both Christian and Buddhist contemplative traditions to help us rediscover and cultivate sustainable resources of wisdom, compassion, and hope in the face of polarization, social resentment, and empathy fatigue.

-For many people, Whoopi Goldberg's performance as Sister Mary Clarence in "Sister Act" is all they know of African American nuns and the desegregation of white Catholic sisterhood in the United States.
-The real story, explains Shannen Dee Williams, associate professor of history at the University of Dayton and authorof "Subversive Habits" (Duke University Press, 2022), is of a radical group of Black women and girls called to the sacred vows of poverty, chastity, and obedience, who fought against racism, sexism, and exclusion to become and minster as consecrated women of God in the Roman Catholic Church.
-In this talk, she turns attention to women's religious life as a stronghold of white supremacy and racial segregation, and thus an important battleground in the long African American freedom struggle.
+Shannen Dee Williams, associate professor of history at the University of Dayton and authorof "Subversive Habits" (Duke University Press, 2022), turns attention to women's religious life as a stronghold of white supremacy and racial segregation, and thus an important battleground in the long African American freedom struggle.

 March 31, 2022